 The PACE model is designed to expand access to energy upgrades by creating access to low cost, long-term project financing.
 PACE-financed projects can include energy efficiency improvements, renewable energy systems, or a combination of the two.
 Here’s how PACE financing works: A building or homeowner contacts their local PACE administrator, who secures financing for the project.
 The building owner then repays that financing over a period of multiple years through a special assessment on the owner’s property tax bill or utility bill.
 Learn more about PACE.

 Some states opt to offer state- or county-level incentives to residents.
-These can take a variety of forms, from grants to waiting permitting fees, to offering additional assistance to low-income homeowners going solar.
+These can take a variety of forms, from grants to waiving permitting fees, to offering additional assistance to low-income homeowners going solar.
+Some utilities also offer special incentives for their customers.
+Check with your utility or see your state page (choose from the list below) to see if there are any utility-specific incentives available in your area.

 - Database of state incentives for renewables and efficiency – The most complete resource on solar incentives in the country.
 You can search incentives by state.